5laps2go/vagrant-apps/odoo-centos8/README.md

 # sudo service odoo restart
 ```

-## Open your browser and go http://localhost:8069 or https://your server
+## Open your browser and go https://your server

 ## pgAdmin